ClamWin Antivirus Review 2026: Is Being Free and Open-Source Enough?

 Who is ClamWin best for?

 Having a computer virus infect your Windows device is never fun.
 In this age of viruses, malware, and other cyber threats, your PC or laptop should have basic antivirus protection.
-That is why ClamWin free antivirus makes a good choice for Windows users on a budget — it’s accessible to all Windows users for free.
+That is why ClamWin antivirus makes a good choice for Windows users on a budget — it’s accessible to all Windows users for free.

-ClamWin is easy to download, install, and use.
-This makes it easy for anyone to set up, no matter how tech-savvy they are or how unfamiliar they are with antivirus programs.
-It's also good for people who don't want antiviruses scanning everything they do.
+ClamWin is easy to download, install, and use, making it accessible regardless of technical experience.
+It's also good for people who don't want antivirus software scanning everything they do.
 Since it has no real-time protection, you can rest assured it's only scanning what you're asking it to scan.

 Thus, ClamWin is a good choice for anyone who is willing to forgo real-time protection for a free antivirus solution that scans and removes viruses from hard drives, memory, files, and emails.